-The best way for expats to get acquainted with their new home is by exploring the city’s best attractions.
-Whether it is art and culture, history, science or sport that is of interest, there is no doubt that Baltimore has plenty to keep its residents entertained.
+The best way for new arrivals to get acquainted with their new home is by exploring the city’s best attractions.
+Whether it's art, culture, history, science or sport that interests newcomers, there is no doubt that Baltimore has plenty to keep its residents entertained.

-Furthermore, having fun in Baltimore doesn’t need to break the bank, as newcomers will soon learn.
-Many of the activities on offer won't cost a thing.
-General admission to most major museums and galleries in Baltimore is free and getting outdoor to appreciate nature never costs much.
+Having fun in Baltimore doesn’t need to break the bank, as newcomers will soon learn.
+Many of the activities on offer don't cost a thing.
+General admission to most major museums and galleries in Baltimore is free and getting outdoors to appreciate nature never costs much.

 Here is a list that highlights some of the best things to see and do in the ‘Charm City’.